-Existing Security Features: The standalone SmartMedic Device by default contains any malware detection functionality, as the malware detection is crucial with malware’s prevalence because it functions as an early warning system for the computer secure regarding malware and cyberattacks.
-It keeps hackers out of the computer and prevents the information from being compromised.
-Only Stryker Technical Team is authorized to repair or resolve issues whenever severe malware is detected.
+Existing Security Features: The standalone SmartMedic tablet by default contains malware detection functionality, as the malware detection is crucial as attackers exploiting the system in multiple ways and hence it can serve as an early warning to the system regarding cyberattacks.
+Only Stryker Technical Team is authorized to repair or resolve issues whenever severe malware is reported.

-Recommendation for customer (HDO):
+Recommendation for customer (HDO): Customer (HDO) needs to provide the malware protection for NSA system.